 Cornbread Hemp sets the gold standard for having the best customer service and producing the best CBD possible.
 We source our raw material from Kentucky organic farmers in the American heartland.
 In the 1800s and early 1900s, Kentucky was among the nation’s top producers of hemp.
 The climate is optimal for cannabis growth, and the limestone-rich water supply is adequate enough to be sustainable without implementing destructive irrigation techniques.
 For our CBD oils, we use organic non-GMO hemp flowers grown without the use of chemical pesticides or any other toxic chemicals.

 While the supercritical carbon dioxide extraction method is clean and safe, it produces a harsh, bitter taste of the product.
 We extract our CBD oils using organic sugarcane ethanol.
 This manufacturing process allows the finished product to have a smooth taste.
 We mix our extract with organic MCT coconut oil for the best CBD absorption rate.
-Also included in our product line are topicals, CBD capsules, CBD tincture, and CBD oil for pets.
+Also included in our product line are CBD + THC gummies, CBD cream, CBD capsules, CBD oil for pets, and full spectrum CBD oil for sale.

 Third-party lab reports are available on Cornbread Hemp’s website.
 Full COA's and test results are also easily accessible via a scannable QR code on every product.
 Each label also carries a CannVerify anti-counterfeiting hologram to further ensure the authenticity of our merchandise.

 Why Does Full Spectrum CBD Oil Work Best?